Beverley Knight: 2011–2016: Theatre, Soul UK, and Soulsville

 In March 2011, Knight announced in that she would be releasing her seventh studio album later that year and that it would be a collection of British soul covers.
 She also announced a one-off gig to be held at Porchester Hall, London, which would be filmed for her first live DVD, to be included with the album release.
 Knight confirmed the album would be entitled Soul UK at the Porchester Hall show.

 The first single to be released from the album was "Mama Used to Say", a hit single originally recorded by Junior Giscombe.
 The single was released on 27 June 2011, with the album following on 4 July.
-The album was the highest new entry on the UK albums chart in its week of release, peaking at #13.
+The album was the highest new entry on the UK albums chart in its week of release, peaking at number 13.
 Three further singles were released from Soul UK, "Cuddly Toy" (originally by Roachford), "One More Try" (originally by George Michael) and "Round and Around" (originally by Jaki Graham).
 Other artists whose songs were covered on Soul UK include: Soul II Soul; Loose Ends; Omar; Jamiroquai, with whom she had previously recorded the song "Main Vain" with; Princess; Lewis Taylor; Heatwave; Freeez; and Young Disciples.

 In 2013, Knight appeared on the 2013 album from The Overtones, entitled Saturday Night at the Movies, which reached the UK albums chart top 5.
 Knight featured on the song "Hit the Road, Jack".

 On 9 September 2013, Knight took over the role of Rachel Marron (played by Whitney Houston in the original 1992 film) from performer Heather Headley in the musical adaptation of The Bodyguard.
 Knight was nominated for Best Takeover in a Role at the Whatsonstage.com Awards as a result.
 Her run performing the role finished on 31 May 2014.

 On 21 February 2014, it was confirmed that Knight would star in the new West End production of Memphis at the Shaftesbury Theatre, opening on 23 October 2014, following previews from 9 October 2014.
 In January 2015 producers announced that Knight would extend her performing in Memphis until July 2015.

 In 2015, it was announced that she would play Grizabella in the 2015 revival of Cats at the London Palladium.
 She performed a song from Cats as part of the 2015 Royal Variety Performance.

 On 27 October 2015, it was announced that East West Records had signed Knight to release her eighth studio album, Soulsville, which was released on 10 June 2016.
 The album includes a duet with Jamie Cullum and features covers of classic soul songs by William Bell and Judy Clay, Big Mama Thornton, Sam & Dave, Ann Peebles and Ben E. King, as well as some original tracks co-written by Knight.
 Upon release, Soulsville reached the Top 10 in the UK Albums Chart and the Scottish Albums Chart.

 Knight returned to the West End in The Bodyguard musical on 15 July 2016 for a limited six-month run.